 It’s difficult for us to see how God could foreknow everything when human beings are free to choose as they will.
 But this is what the Bible appears to say about God.

 Also difficult for us to understand is how God, if He foreknows everything, can be grieved by our sin and even at times in a sense feel regret over making or exalting people (Genesis 6:5-6; I Sam 15:11; Is 63:10; Eph 4:30).
 Yet the Bible says that such is the case.
 Though God knew Israel would be unfaithful (Deut 31:16), it angered Him (Deut 31:17) and He felt like a betrayed husband when it happened (Hosea 1-3).

-Based on His foreknowledge of every person, God righteously and impartially chose before the foundation of the world who would become disciples of Jesus and be conformed to His image and have eternal life, and who would not and perish.
+Based on His foreknowledge of every person, God righteously and impartially chose who He would save and who He would not.

 “Those whom God foreknew, He predestined to become conformed to the image of His Son” (Rom 8:29).

 Christians are those “who are chosen according to the foreknowledge of God the Father, by the sanctifying work of the Spirit, to obey Jesus Christ and be sprinkled with His blood” (I Pt 1:1-2).

 We know that not everybody hears the call of gospel before they die.
 But God sees to it that all of His chosen ones are called (Rom 8:30).
 The Lord told Paul to stay longer in Corinth and keep on preaching, explaining, “for I have many people in this city” (Acts 18:9).
 The Thessalonian Christians were chosen by God from the beginning for salvation, so God made sure to call them through the gospel (II Thess 2:13-14).